munch92/gh-abcs-actions2/labs/lab01.md

 ## 1.1 Update the workflow to trigger when a change is made to the labs folder on main branch

 1. Open the workflow file [github-actions-demo.yml](/.github/workflows/github-actions-demo.yml)
-2. Edit the file and copy the following YAML content after line 4:
+2. Edit the file and copy the following YaAML content after line 4:
 ```YAML
   push:
     branches: